jmswaney/thesis/source/09_introduction.md

 marmoset models for studying more human-like behaviors rather than mouse models [@Miller2016].

-These recent trends towards more complex and larger brain models are undeniable, and they originate from some of the inherent limitations of the brain models that are currently available to neuroscientists.
-However, as this trend continues towards the larger scale, neuroscientists will be hard-pressed to adapt the technologies and experimental techniques that used to work for mouse and 2D cell culture models.
+These recent trends toward more complex and larger brain models are undeniable, and they originate from some of the inherent limitations of the brain models that are currently available to neuroscientists.
+However, as these trends continue toward the larger scale, neuroscientists will be hard-pressed to adapt the technologies and experimental techniques that were developed for 2D cell culture and mouse models.
 Scaling up the techniques used in experimental neuroscience to larger, more complex brain models is the focus of this thesis.